skytee/sac/README.md

 # SAC - Serial Access Concentrator
 This project makes a number of devices that have a serial console port for management available over the network.
+Examples are network switch management ports, server management ports such as iLO or ILOM, SGI L1, etc.
 I like the Opengear CM7100 Console Servers.
 This is a budget alternative.

 ## Table of contents